DroneSense/gulp-sourcemaps/README.md

         ...
     }

+Likewise, to compile the test code, if you are using `test/src` as the path to the source code, configure `"outputPath": "test/dist"` to generate correct references.
+The relative path should always be the same as the relative path to your output,

 Note that the same cannot be accomplished using `sourceRoot` because the deeper nesting of child folders would not be accounted for.
-Generally speakin `sourceRoot` cannot be used with relative paths.
-If your sources can be loaded from a URI, then you can use source root instead, but using `outputPath` will ensure that sources can always be found relative to the map regardless of the file or URI system being used.
+Generally speaking `sourceRoot` cannot be used with relative paths and is primarily useful for setting a URL which can be rooted.
+In order to ensure that source files can be located from a relative path and do not depend on the file structure of the user, using `outputPath`.

 - `sourceRoot`